BassOmegaX/dmc1mechanics/README.md

 TBA

-## Nightmare-$\beta$
+## Nightmare-\(\beta\)

-When the Nightmare-$\beta$ is equipped, Dante's punch attacks with his left arm are doubled.
+When the Nightmare-\(\beta\) is equipped, Dante's punch attacks with his left arm are doubled.
 This does not stack with Devil Trigger, unless it is activated when the attack hits.

 # Devil Arms List